Once you apply for your UBCcard is ready for pick up, you’ll receive an email with detailed directions on how and where to pick up your card

 A $15.00 replacement card fee applies to lost and stolen UBCcards.
 These fees are subject to change without notice.

 Replacement cards will be issued at no charge if you change your student status (e.g. "Undergraduate" to "Graduate") or name.
-Legal name changes must be updated with UBC Enrolment Services for students and Human Resources for faculty and staff before a new UBCcard can be obtained.
-Please note that status and name changes cannot be altered manually at the Carding Office, and that you must turn in your current card to avoid paying the card replacement fee.
+Legal name changes must be updated with UBC Enrolment Services for students and UBC Human Resources for faculty and staff before a new UBCcard can be obtained.

 Unless the cardholder's eyes are closed, digital photos retakes are subject to a $15.00 replacement card fee.

-Cardholders may apply online to renew their UBCcards or visit the Carding Office, located inside the Bookstore, beginning two months prior to the expiration date located on the back side of the UBCcard.
-Departmental services associated to the UBCcard, including keyless door access to departments/buildings, library services, entry to facilities, access to meal plans, and funds associated to your account will not be affected if your UBCcard has expired.
+An email will be sent to active UBC students, faculty and staff prior to card expiry.
+Cardholders must apply online to renew their UBCcards or email firstname.lastname@example.org, Departmental services associated to the UBCcard, including keyless door access to departments/buildings, library services, entry to facilities, access to meal plans, and funds associated to your account will not be affected if your UBCcard has expired.

 UBCcards have an expiration date of up to five years unless otherwise indicated.
 UBCcards are scanned prior to distribution to cardholders to ensure that they will facilitate departmental services including library access, keyless door access, access to meal plans and/or campus facilities.
 It is the responsibility of the cardholder to ensure the safety of her/his card and to prevent damage of it.
 Cardholders may not alter their UBCcards in any way.
 Adhering stickers and/or punching holes into UBCcards will damage and may deactivate the card.